Save your Agency from the Coronavirus with Work From Home

 With Covid-19 threatening travel shutdowns, many marketing agencies and internal marketing departments are facing the prospect of having no one in the office.
-For many companies, this would mean an immediate, catastrophic loss of revenue and productivity but for some, it’ll just be a work from home week.
+For many companies, this would mean an immediate, catastrophic loss of revenue and productivity but for some, it’ll just be a work-from-home week.
 So don’t stockpile toilet paper, set up a Work From Home (WFH) policy so your business survives and is better able to handle emergencies in the future!
 Many of us at ActiveDEMAND make good use of WFH, so we thought we’d share our experience.

 WFH Technology Stack for Marketing Agencies

 Generally, most marketing agencies are heavy users of cloud-based applications that make it easy to work from home.
-G Suite and Office 365 are easy to access from home, and chat/video apps like Slack, Google Hangouts, Skype, and Microsoft Teams are available in-browser, apps, and on phones on the go.
+G Suite and Office 365 are easy to access from home, and chat/video apps like Slack, Google Hangouts, Skype, and Microsoft Teams are available in-browser apps, and on phones on the go.
 Anything still installed on an in-office server stack is going to be a pain to hook up to remotely.
 Most ad platforms like Google, Facebook, etc are accessible via a login and are easy to work on from home.

 Other software that’s based on the computer may pose an issue.
-Design software, some installed SEO software, and anything else that’s license based on a per-computer basis may be more difficult or expensive to get going from home.
+Design software, some installed SEO software, and anything else that’s licensed based on a per-computer basis may be more difficult or expensive to get going from home.
 Some design files, especially large files like high def video, will also be a bit more difficult to get into the cloud and work on from home.

 To meet with clients, you’ll need a video conferencing option like GoToMeeting, Google Hangouts Meet, Zoom, or Join.me.
 You may need to create a “boardroom” calendar for the video conferencing login if you only have 1 license available that the team shares.